phidatahq/phidata/README.md

 # What is phidata?

-**Phidata is a framework for building multi-modal agents**, use phidata to:

-- **Build multi-modal agents with memory, knowledge, tools and reasoning.**
+**Phidata is a framework for building multi-modal agents with memory, knowledge, tools and reasoning.**
-- **Build teams of agents that can work together to solve problems.**
-- **Chat with your agents using a beautiful Agent UI.**
-- **Monitor, evaluate and optimize your agents.**
-- **Build agentic systems i.e. applications with an API, database and vectordb.**

 # Install